Cal Tjader: Verve and Skye Records (1960s)

 After recording for Fantasy for nearly a decade, Tjader signed with better-known Verve Records, founded by Norman Granz but owned then by MGM.
 With the luxury of larger budgets and seasoned recording producer Creed Taylor in the control booth, Tjader cut a varied string of albums.
-During the Verve years Tjader worked with arrangers Oliver Nelson, Claus Ogerman, Eddie Palmieri, Lalo Schifrin, Don Sebesky, and performers Willie Bobo, Donald Byrd, Clare Fischer, a young Chick Corea, Jimmy Heath, Kenny Burrell, Hank Jones, Anita O'Day, Armando Peraza, Jerome Richardson and others.
+During the Verve years Tjader worked with arrangers Oliver Nelson, Claus Ogerman, Eddie Palmieri, Lalo Schifrin, Don Sebesky, and performers Willie Bobo, Donald Byrd, Clare Fischer, a young Chick Corea, Jimmy Heath, Kenny Burrell, Hank Jones, Anita O'Day, Armando Peraza, Jerome Richardson, and others.
 Tjader recorded with big band orchestras for the first time, and even made an album based on Asian scales and rhythms.

-His biggest success was the album Soul Sauce (1964).
+Tjader's biggest success was the album Soul Sauce (1964).
 Its title track, a Dizzy Gillespie cover Tjader had been toying with for over a decade, was a radio hit (hitting the top 20 on New York's influential pop music station WMCA in May 1965), and landed the album on Billboard's Top 50 Albums of 1965.
 Titled "Guachi Guaro" (a nonsensical phrase in Spanish), Tjader transformed the Gillespie/Chano Pozo composition into something new.
-(The name "Soul Sauce" came from Taylor's suggestion for a catchier title and Willie Bobo’s observation that Tjader's version was spicier than the original.)
+(The name "Soul Sauce" came from Taylor's suggestion for a catchier title and Willie Bobo's observation that Tjader's version was spicier than the original.)
 The song's identifiable sound is a combination of the call-outs made by Bobo ("Salsa ahi na ma ... sabor, sabor!") and Tjader's crisp vibes work.
 The album sold over 100,000 copies and popularized the word salsa in describing Latin dance music.

 The 1960s were Tjader's most prolific period.
 With the backing of a major record label, Verve, he could afford to stretch out and expand his repertoire.
 The most obvious deviation from his Latin jazz sound was Several Shades of Jade (1963) and the follow-up Breeze From the East (1963).
 Both albums attempted to combine jazz and Asian music, much as Tjader and others had done with Afro-Cuban.
 The result was dismissed by the critics, chided as little more than the dated exotica that had come and gone in the prior decade.
+Tjader also recorded a notable straight modern jazz live album Saturday Night/ Sunday Night at the Blackhawk, San Francisco with his regular quartet in 1962.